Baby's First 24 Hours: What to Expect

 Breastfeeding should be attempted within the first hour of your baby’s birth.
 They are more likely to be awake and take the breast than they are to sleep.
 Spend as much time as possible in skin-to-skin contact with your baby, as this will encourage them to nurse more frequently.
 Don’t be afraid to wake a sleeping newborn from their nap.

 Most people find the first six to eight weeks with a new baby to be the most difficult.
 While many of the difficulties you may encounter during these early weeks of parenthood may not be discussed openly.
 There are several typical obstacles you may encounter during this time.
+In addition, you should also be financially prepared; make sure to take care of all necessities – especially if you are having a baby on a budget.

 At first, being woken up may seem counter-intuitive — and even a little frustrating.
 However, it is critical that the vital signs of both you and your babies, such as your blood pressure and heart rate, are checked regularly.
 Your bleeding and healing will be closely monitored by the nurses.
 They may also perform a hemorrhoid check on your bum, which is a lot of fun.